How to Write the Best Second Interview Thank You Email (with Examples)

 Should I Send a Thank You email after the interview?

-Write a simple thank you letter after your interview in order to help separate you from all the others applying for the same position.
-Most job listings receive numerous applicants who all want to receive an offer in the end.
+Write a simple thank you letter after your interview to help separate you from all the others applying for the same position.
+Most job listings receive numerous applicants who all want to receive an offer.

 What does this show?